croissantking/G3-Personality-Card-USB/README.md

 <br><br>
 Interestingly, <a href="https://www.journaldulapin.com/2015/01/12/a-prototype-of-power-macintosh-g3-with-usb/">prototype Beige G3 machines exist</a> with onboard USB on their Personality card, but no production machines ever shipped with it installed.
 It's unclear whether Apple at one point planned for built-in USB on the Beige, or if the footprint was meant solely for development purposes.
 <br><br>
 As a longtime fan of the Beige G3, I was thrilled to discover this 'secret' feature.
-Given nobody else had tried to get it working (that I knew of) I decided to take on the challenge.
-I initially soldered in a CMD 0670 chip taken from a donor PCI card, and, with the help of other forum members at 68kMLA, I worked out the values of the capacitors and resistors that are required to get the USB circuitry working.
+Given nobody else had tried to get it working (at least that I knew of) I decided to take on the challenge.
+I initially soldered in a CMD 0670 chip taken from a donor PCI card, then worked out the values of the capacitors and resistors that are required to get the USB circuitry working.
 Other key components included a 5V oscillator, a polyfuse and of course the USB port itself.
 <br><br>
 Here are a couple of modded cards: